 Ready to embrace ageing with open arms and be beautiful at every stage of your life?
 Three vibrant women (Norma Kamali, Michaela Angela Davis and Jo-Ani Johnson) share their personal journeys and how they mastered the art of ageing well … and, their advice to younger women is priceless.

-Let us know what you think in the comments below…
+Let us know what you think about telomere shortening in the comments below…